 Natural herbs for fibromyalgia treatment are best combined with physical therapy that has proven to be beneficial.
 Massage, physiotherapy, acupuncture, chiropractic/osteopathy, and nutrition all help to manage the debilitating symptoms associated with fibromyalgia.

 Many commonly available medicinal herbs for fibromyalgia treatment, along with exercise, nutrition and relaxation can form a powerful broad spectrum approach and play an essential part in combating this chronic illness.

 It is vital to have a full health assessment to confirm a diagnosis of fibromyalgia before using any herbal remedies.

 Devil’s Claw (Harpagophytum procumbens)

-This herb is a well-known traditonal treatment for arthritic pain and lately it has attracted notice for its role in relieving muscle pain.
+This herb is a well-known traditional treatment for arthritic pain and lately, it has attracted notice for its role in relieving muscle pain.

 In a trial designed to test this herbs ability to take care of muscular pain, low doses of devil’s claw showed improvement in pain over a four-week period.

 Devil’s claw has no significant side effects, however, for those using warfarin, it is advised to consult a professional medical practitioner before taking this herb.
 In some cases, there have been reports of gastric upsets associated with high doses of devil’s claw and like many medicinal herbs it is not recommended in pregnant or breastfeeding women.